Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 The first port of call for hotels in the UK are the same cheap hotel finding websites as for anywhere else in the world.
 Yet once you've done that, there are many more ways to keep down the cost on home soil.

 Hotels at a third (ish) of the price if you've got Tesco points

-Regular Tesco shoppers who have collected up Tesco Clubcard points can trade them in for Rewards Vouchers, which can then be spent at hotel chains such as Marriott, Thistle and Best Western.
+Regular Tesco shoppers who have collected up Tesco Clubcard points can trade them in for Rewards Vouchers, which can then be spent at hotel chains such as Marriott, Mercure and Best Western.

 The snag is hotels usually only let you use vouchers against their rack rates, which are often much higher than their cheapest internet ones.
 Before exchanging your Clubcard vouchers, carefully compare prices on Trivago* first, as you may get better value for your vouchers elsewhere.

 For more on maxing Tesco vouchers' value, read the Boost Tesco Points guide.

 Hotel chain Travelodge* regularly offers £12 to £25 sale rooms.
 The ultra-cheap rooms are released in tranches.
 To bag serious bargains you need to know when a new batch's been released.
 Therefore if you try to get a room at the start of a genuine sale, there's widespread availability.

 Get youth hostels at a discount